g-omarsdottir/shaping-sustainable-surf/README.md

 - My mentor, Mitko Bachvarov, for his guidance and encouragement.
 - My sister, Malfridur Omarsdottir, Geographer and Specialist in Geothermal Energies, for brainstorming for keywords, proofreading content and fact checking on eco-friendly sustainable materials and links to relaiable resources.
-- My friend Stephan Reich, Software Developer, for his support and advice on how to implement html formatted emails.
+- My friend Stephan Reich, Software Developer, for his support and advice.
 - My fellow student at Code Institute [Amir Schkolnik](https://github.com/AmirShkolnik) for his valuable support with proofreading.
 - My Code Institute class facilitator, Kristyna Wach, for her cheerful motivation and encouragement.
 - Slack community for support and advice.